 Data for a Linear Regression

 Now we need a response variable.
-For this example, we'll generate data that follows the assumptions of linear regression: data that follows a linear trend but has normally distributed errors.
+For this example, we'll generate data that follows the assumptions of linear regression: the data will exhibit a linear trend but have normally distributed errors.
 It is unlikely that a real-world data set would satisfy the formal statistical assumptions of a model like this, but you can create a synthetic data set that essentially does.
 Linear regression theoretically should only be used to model data where the response is a linear transformation of the features, with normally distributed (also called Gaussian) noise: